-How we handle the utility companies for your rental in Boston
+How we manage the utility companies for your rental property in Boston

 Please plan on paying your utilities through to the second day of the renter taking possession of the property.
-We advise renters to put utilities in their name 1 day prior to occupancy.
-We encourage this overlap between renter and rental investor to make sure that the utilities do not go off during the transition.
+We advise renters to put utilities in their name 1 day before occupancy.
+We encourage this overlap between renter and landlord to make sure that the utilities are not turned off during the transition.

 Landlord Reference

-a handy source for rental investors in Boston
+a handy reference for property owners in Boston

 - Before you move a tenant into your rental property in Boston